Raphael3c/Soldier/README.md

 # Soldier

-This is a simple todo-list, that i use every day to make me more awesome after complete ao todo in my day.
+<p align="center">This is a simple todo-list, that i use every day to make me fel more awesome after complete some task and mark it in the list.</p>